Our roundup of the best gay holiday destinations in Europe to inspire and help you plan your next gaycation.

 Gay events in Sitges

 Sitges Pride takes place each June and is one of the best Pride events that a gay guy could wish for.
-With beach games, loud music, tons of drinks and queens in all shapes N’ sizes, Sitges Pride really delivers the true meaning of what Pride is all about.
+With beach games, loud music, tons of drinks, and queens in all shapes and sizes, Sitges Pride delivers the true meaning of what Pride is all about.

 Other fantastic gay events to check out in Sitges include the Carnival in February/March, the International Bears Week in April/May, another Bears Week in early September and the queer International Fantasy Film Festival in October.